-(VAL: your stuff here)
+Timeseries analysis fails to detect any signal of either directional change or stasis in the Canis limb bones (mean AIC weights: Dir 0.003, RW 0.97, stasis 0.03).
+Results for the astragali are more equivocal between stasis and random walk, but likewise show no support for any directional trend (Dir 0.02, RW 0.46, stasis 0.52).

 4.2.
 Felids—Madan et al. (2011) measured multiple dimensions of most of the common limb bones of both Smilodon fatalis and Panthera atrox from Rancho La Brea, including humeri, femora, patellae, tibiae, astragali, third metacarpals (MC3) and third metatarsals (MT3).
 They found no statistically significant changes in either size or robustness of any of the variables from any of these elements among all the pits sampled.
 Prior to this study, no one had attempted a similar analysis on any Rancho La Brea fossil except Menard’s (1947) analysis of Smilodon.
 Menard claimed to be able to detect a slight size trend in the metapodials, which he interpreted as a chronocline.
 Unfortunately for Menard’s (1947) hypothesis, when radiocarbon dates became available, the age sequence of the pit samples he postulated did not match the dates.
 Madan et al. (2011) measured many more MC3 and MT3 specimens than did Menard (1947), and plotted their data using the modern radiocarbon ages (Fig. 4).
 They found no statistically significant differences between any individual pit sample and the overall pool of data using ANOVA, and thus no statistically significant size trend through time.
+The time series analysis backs this up, finding an overall pattern of stasis in all measurements on Smilodon metapodials and astragali (mean AIC weights: Dir 0.03, RW 0.34, Stasis 0.63).

 Madan et al. (2011) also performed a PCA on the humeri and femora of Smilodon.
 As in the case with Canis dirus above, the loadings were overwhelmingly on the first PC/first factor, with very little on the second, third or remaining factors/PCs.
 Madan et al. (2011, Figs. 6 and 7) plotted PC1 vs. PC2 on circular plots (as in Fig. 2-3 of this paper), and found that there was no consistent pattern of the variables loading on PC2/factor 2.
 Once again, this suggests that there is no clear trend in change of shape through time in the limb bones of Smilodon, just as there was no trend in dire wolves.

 Although the sample of P. atrox was much smaller than that of Smilodon, nevertheless there were enough patellae and astragali from enough different pits that a statistical analysis was possible.
 In every case, there was no evidence of significant size change of P. atrox from one pit sample to the next.
+In addition, a random walk model is most strongly supported for all limb bone measurements individually (mean AIC weights: Dir 0.03, RW 0.82, Stasis 0.15).
+Once again, this suggests that there is no clear trend in change of shape through time in the limb bones of Smilodon, just as there was no trend in dire wolves.

-(VAL: your analysis)
+Although the sample of P. atrox was much smaller than that of Smilodon, nevertheless there were enough patellae and astragali from enough different pits that a statistical analysis was possible.
+In every case, there was no evidence of significant size change of P. atrox from one pit sample to the next, and no support for any pattern other than random walk (Dir 0.001, RW 0.995, Stasis 0.004).